tudo-cni/vsting-sa/README.md

   This start is only needed after a fresh installation. the vSTING services will automatically run on computer start.

-## 4. Updates
+# Updates

 To update vsting to the latest, version run the `update.sh` script found in the scripts folder.
 The script checks for available newer versions, stops the current version, then proceeds to download and install the latest version.
 If the vsting services do not startup correctly after the update, the update is rolled back and the previous version is installed back.
 The required password is: `robocupvstingkey`

-## 5. Usage
+# Usage

 The user interface of vSTING offers a control and monitoring section.
 In the control section, the network constraints can be defined, enabled and disabled.
-The monitoring section presents the user with live network metrics the ascertain the effect of the network constratins.
+The monitoring section presents the user with live network metrics the ascertain the effect of the network constraints.

-### 5.1 Control Section
+## Control Section
 The control section has two variants between which the user can switch freely by clicking on the settings button at the right of the title of the control section.
 The two variants of the control section will now be presented in more detail.

-#### 5.1.1 Simple Controls
+### Simple Controls
 The first variant of the control section, named `simple controls`, provides a simplified way of enabling and disabling network constraints.
 In this variant, predefined network constraint modes are presented to the user:

 - Latency: creates 100 ms additional latency on the network link